-- Overseas transcripts must be recieved and processed promptly.
-Students will receive a one semester grace period in which they will be allowed to receive Financial Aid while the transcript is being sent and evaluated.
+- Overseas transcripts must be received and processed promptly.
+Students will receive a one-semester grace period in which they will be allowed to receive Financial Aid while the transcript is being sent and evaluated.
 However, no aid will be disbursed during the semester following the Study Abroad semester until all transcripts have been received and processed.
 It is the student’s responsibility to ensure that Marymount receives the overseas transcript in a timely manner.

 Registration, Credits, and Grading

-- Students participating on any study abroad program, including a Global Classroom Program, will be registered for their Study Abroad credits by the Center for Global Education.
+- Students participating in any study abroad program, including a Global Classroom Program, will be registered for their Study Abroad credits by the Global Learning Office.

-- The Pass/Fail Grading option is not available for students participating on Marymount faculty-led programs.
+- The Pass/Fail Grading option is not available for students participating in Marymount faculty-led programs.

 - Students participating on a Marymount Internship program will be responsible for obtaining approval from both their academic and internship advisor for the overseas internship.
 Students are also responsible for registering and reporting the internship in Handshake.

 - Students participating on a Marymount semester program will be registered in a temporary Study Abroad placeholder course during the study abroad semester.
 Students are responsible for working with the Global Learning Office to ensure that all courses that they enroll in abroad have been approved by the appropriate school.
 Credits will come back as transfer credit, and students must receive a grade of C or better in order to receive credit for the course.
 Additionally, each department determines the minimum grade for a course to count toward a degree or certificate program.